vnykmshr/markgo/scripts/README.md

-# Blog Optimization Scripts
+# MarkGo Scripts

-This directory contains automation scripts for optimizing tags and categories across the markgo platform.
-These tools help consolidate redundant tags, standardize naming conventions, and create a more maintainable content taxonomy.
+This directory contains utility scripts for MarkGo development, testing, and content optimization.
+These tools help with article generation, performance testing, and maintaining a clean content taxonomy.

 ## Overview